syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

     olapClientHelper.ExportOlapClient(DataManager, args, fileName, System.Web.HttpContext.Current.Response);
 }

-//This method carries the information about the default report which would be rendered within OlapClient initially. private OlapReport CreateOlapReport()
+//This method carries the information about the default report to be rendered within OlapClient initially. private OlapReport CreateOlapReport()
 {
     OlapReport olapReport = new OlapReport() { Name = "Default Report" };